Betweenmatt/TastyScript/README.md

 * First, download the [latest release](https://github.com/TastyGod/TastyScript/releases) or compile from the source.
 * [Download the ADB server](https://developer.android.com/studio/releases/platform-tools.html)
 * Turn on USB debugging on your device.
 Go to `Settings->Developer Options` and you will find a toggle for `USB Debugging`.
 If you don't have Developer Options menu in your settings google your device model and "Developer Options" and you will find out how to enable it.
-* Connect your phone to your computer via usb cable and start the ADB server.
-If you wish to use ADB over wifi, [read this post.](https://stackoverflow.com/a/28084202/3496006)
+* Connect your phone to your computer via usb cable, start the ADB serverc and connect your device.
+[Read this documentation to learn how to use ADB, or to learn how to connect to ADB via Wifi](https://developer.android.com/studio/command-line/adb.html)
 * Run the TastyScript.exe file you downloaded first

+**Note:** ADB must be started and your device connected for TastyScript to work!
+If you restart your computer, or close the ADB process you will need to start it again.

 Now you're good to run any scripts you choose!
-Take a look at the [Examples](/Examples) folder for ideas/help etc on creating your own script.
+Take a look at the [Examples](/Examples) folder or the [How To tutorial](https://github.com/TastyGod/TastyScript/wiki/Tutorial:-How-To-Create-a-Functional-Script) for ideas/help etc on creating your own script.
 Note: the touch locations in the examples will most likely fail on your phone!
 You need to use the pixel locations that work for your phone's aspect ratio/resolution

 For a list of console commands check out the [Wiki](../../wiki/Console-Commands).